google/knative-gcp/docs/how-to/broker-priority.md

 are required to run Kubernetes.
 This [summary](https://github.com/google/knative-gcp/issues/1502#issuecomment-664793074)
 illustrates the broker components may at risk to be OOMKilled/evicted/preempted when node is over-committed.

-To protest broker components from eviction or preemption, we would like to give them higher scheduling/eviction priority.
+To protect broker components from eviction or preemption, we would like to give them higher scheduling/eviction priority.
 However, this would put other applications at risk in the case of insufficient resource.
 To balance the needs, we have a scaling mechanism for broker components, and an on-going work to provide configurable resource request and limit.

-Beside scaling and config, users are always able to set up pod priority for the broker components if they regard the broker components a high priority components and would like to further reduce its possibility to be the victim of preemption.
+Beside scaling and config, users are always able to set up pod priority for the broker components if they regard the broker components as high priority components and would like to further reduce its possibility to be the victim of preemption.
 Follow this doc to set up a Pod Priority for your broker components.

 ## Add PriorityClass for broker